parthchilwerwar/tictactoe/README.md

 ## How to Play

 1. Open the `index.html` file in your web browser to launch the game.
-2. Select your opponent - a friend (2-player mode) or the computer (single-player mode).
+2. Select your opponent - a friend (2-player mode)
 3. Players take turns clicking on the grid to place their respective markers - 'X' or 'O'.
 4. The first player to get three of their markers in a row, column, or diagonal wins the game.
 5. If the grid is completely filled, and there is no winner, the game ends in a draw.

 ## Features

-- **Two Game Modes**: Choose to play against a friend locally or challenge the computer in single-player mode.
+- **Two Game Modes**: Choose to play against a friend locally

 - **Responsive Design**: The game adapts to different screen sizes, making it enjoyable on both desktop and mobile devices.